pwntester/codeql.nvim/README.md

 Use `RunQuery` or `QuickEval` commands or `qr`, `qe` shortcuts respectively to run the query or evaluate the predicate under the cursor.

 ## Configuration options
-- search_path: List of codeql search paths
+- additional_packs: List of codeql qlpacks to use
 - max_ram: Max RAM memory to be used by CodeQL
 - job_timeout: Timeout for running sync jobs (default: 15000)